gbmhunter/blog/content/electronics/components/current-sources-and-sinks/_index.md

 The gate capacitance of the MOSFET can load the op-amp output to the point that it introduces enough phase lag to cause the circuit to go unstable.
 Compensation circuitry can be added as shown in the below circuit to limit the phase lag and prevent the circuit from becoming unstable.

-{{% img src="lt1492-voltage-controlled-current-sink.png" width="500" caption="A schematic showing gate capacitance compensation circuitry on a op-amp based current sink using the LT1492[^bib-linear-lt1492-ds]." %}}
+{{% figure src="lt1492-voltage-controlled-current-sink.png" width="500" caption="A schematic showing gate capacitance compensation circuitry on a op-amp based current sink using the LT1492[^bib-linear-lt1492-ds]." %}}

 Read https://electronics.stackexchange.com/questions/69506/stability-problem-in-unity-gain-opamp for more information.